Coronavirus impacting sports world

 Leaders with the Union of European Football Associations say decisions over fan-free games or postponed matches would be made at the last minute.

 The coronavirus is also now affecting sports here in the US.
-Johns Hopkins University decided that no spectators will be allowed in any of the first and second round games of the Division III Men’s Basketball tournament being played in Baltimore, Md. this weekend.
+Johns Hopkins University decided that no spectators will be allowed in any of the first and second-round games of Division III Men’s Basketball Tournament being played in Baltimore, Md. this weekend.